SongZhizhai/EasyNOMP/README.md

+## Attention!
+This project will soon be replaced by my upcoming project Open Source Mining Portal (OSMP); which will take the great features NOMP offers, while expanding upon them and giving everything a better look!
+I have no current ETA, though once I have a proof of work, I will release the repository under MIT!
+Stay tuned if you would like to help out development by contributing!

 ## Helping give NOMP new life!
 With some style.
 #### If you want to help contribute, please look at the original [project](https://github.com/foxer666/node-open-mining-portal) first!